 How Can You Treat Feline Arthritis?

-Although routine trips to the vet provide an opportunity to assess your cat’s health, many prevention and treatment methods can be done at home.
-While it is critical to receive an early diagnosis, the positive changes that come afterward can be the most valuable.
+Although routine trips to the vet provide an opportunity to assess your cat’s health, many prevention and treatment methods can be performed at home.
+While it’s critical to receive an early diagnosis, the positive changes that come afterward can be the most valuable.

-Even though options such as surgery are available, it is essential to do everything possible before taking that step.
-Elderly cats do not always perform well during surgical procedures so they should be avoided unless no other options are available.
+Even though options such as surgery are available, it is essential that you do everything possible before taking that step.
+Elderly cats do not always perform well during surgical procedures, so they should be avoided unless no other options are available.

 1) Improved Diet

-Making sure your senior feline is eating the right amount and type of protein is the best way to assist with weight control.
+Making sure your senior feline is eating the right amount and type of protein is the most effective way to assist with weight control.
 Many older cats with leg issues are just carrying too much weight.
 The greater the pressure on the joints, the more intense the pain and immobility.